danielangus/leaf-classification/Proposal.md

 * margin - describes the fine details of the leaf
 * texture - descibes the interior structure of the leaf

 Each of the three feature sets contains 64 columns, for a total of 192 extracted features.
+The data can be found here: https://www.kaggle.com/c/leaf-classification/data

 ### Solution Statement

+In order to complete this problem, I will use both the extracted features and images to create an effective classifier.
 An adequate solution to this problem is having at least 99% accuracy on a validation set and under 0.1 log loss on the testing set.

 ### Benchmark Model